 While the minor and major leagues end their seasons in September and October respectively, baseball is always in season in Cooperstown no matter what the calendar says.
 Discover the history and cultural impact of America's pastime at the National Baseball Hall of Fame (pictured) through exhibits that honor the legacies of Babe Ruth and Hank Aaron, pay homage to female players, and document the rise of the game in Caribbean nations.
 Cooperstown is also home to Doubleday Field, widely recognized as the birthplace of baseball, and the sport is at the heart of many restaurants, including Doubleday Cafe and the cozy Cooperstown Diner, where many Hall of Famers have sat down for a meal.

 Looking for a spine-chilling activity this Halloween season?
 New York State has you covered!
 Follow Ichabod Crane’s flight from the Headless Horseman on a hair-rising hayride through the Hudson Valley’s Sleepy Hollow and tour Sleepy Hollow Cemetery (pictured) to learn the history behind the well-known burial ground, Washington Irving and The Legend of Sleepy Hollow.
-Make your way through five creepy haunted houses at Frightworld in Amherst.
-Bring your family to Fright Fest at the Great Escape & Hurricane Harbor in Queensbury, select days Oct.
-1-30.
-Family-friendly activities such as trick-or-treating, a costume contest, and a scream contest will be held during the day.
+Make your way through five creepy haunted houses at Frightworld in Buffalo.
+Bring your family to Fright Fest at the Great Escape & Hurricane Harbor in Queensbury, select days Sept.
+30-Oct.
+29. Family-friendly activities such as trick-or-treating, a costume contest, and a scream contest will be held during the day at Kids Boo Fest.
 If you’re looking for more fright, walk through the park after 5 pm to explore a blacklight maze and halls filled with zombies.
 For even more eerie fun ranging from ghost hunts to guided tours, explore the attractions on the Haunted History Trail of New York State.